Notice of Pre-AIA or AIA Status

 Regarding claim 13, claim 13 is rejected under the same art and evidentiary limitations as determined for the method of claim 1.

-Regarding claim 3, Huhn disclose all the limitation of claim 1 and are analyzed as previously discussed with respect to that claim.
+Regarding claim 3, Huhn and Minato disclose all the limitation of claim 1 and are analyzed as previously discussed with respect to that claim.

 However, Caroli, from the same or similar field of endeavor teaches: “wherein the illumination device (27) is configured, when illuminating the illumination region (37) with the second illumination pattern (47), to illuminate the illumination region (37) in a stripe pattern in which stripes of lower light intensity alternate with stripes of higher light intensity [see para: 0041; Between the illuminating device 6 and the preform 2 a grid 8 is provided that comprises a grid-shaped pattern 9, provided with a plurality of stripes 10 that are substantially parallel to one another.
 The grid 8 is arranged in such a way that the stripes 10 are substantially orthogonal to the longitudinal axis Z].

-It would have been obvious to the person of ordinary skill in the art before the effective filing date of the claimed invention to modify inspection method for checking transparent or translucent containers system disclosed by Huhn to add the teachings of Caroli as above, in order to provide a means for improving quality of the images or detecting accurate defective of the bottles, controller will control the light sources to preform one of the grid-shaped pattern, provided with a plurality of stripes that are parallel to one another and capture images of the defects [Caroli see para: 0041].
+Therefore, It would have been obvious to the person of ordinary skill in the art before the effective filing date of the claimed invention to modify the system by Huhn to add the teachings of Minato as above, to further incorporate the teachings of Caroli to provide a means for improving quality of the images or detecting accurate defective of the bottles, controller will control the light sources to preform one of the grid-shaped pattern, provided with a plurality of stripes that are parallel to one another and capture images of the defects [Caroli see para: 0041].

-Regarding claim 11, Huhn disclose all the limitation of claim 1 and are analyzed as previously discussed with respect to that claim.
+Regarding claim 11, Huhn and Minato disclose all the limitation of claim 1 and are analyzed as previously discussed with respect to that claim.

 Huhn discloses: “wherein the capturing device (29) comprises a first capturing unit (31) and a second capturing unit (33),…wherein the first capturing unit (31) is configured to take a photo of the illumination region (37) in each first time window (41), and wherein the second capturing unit (33) is configured to take a photo of the illumination region (37) in each first time window (41) [see para: 0045; With a corresponding number of radiation source groups and cameras, it is possible, for example, to illuminate the container in the circumferential direction several times in a clockwise direction and then also several times in a counterclockwise direction.
 Corresponding cameras capture the reflected light]